tstrall/adage/org-structure/README.md

 The **Adage** deployment framework assumes your AWS accounts are created inside an AWS Organization and grouped into Organizational Units (OUs) based on environment (e.g., `dev`, `prod`).

-Each OU represents a logical environment, and each account within the OU is expected to declare its environment binding — a configuration that determines which Git repository and branch it uses for config and infrastructure.
+Each OU represents a logical environment, and each account within the OU must declare its environment binding — a configuration that determines which Git repository and branch it uses for config and infrastructure.

 ---